HRI-EU/Rcs/README.md

 Optionally (please use the ccmake tool to manage the compile options), additional functionality can be compiled in when activating

- - GeometricTools (Boost Software License 1.0)
+ - GeometricTools (Wild Magic Engine 5.17, Boost Software License 1.0).
+Web-site: [https://www.geometrictools.com](https://www.geometrictools.com)
- - Bullet Physics (Zlib)
+ - Bullet Physics (Zlib, Ubuntu-package libbullet-dev)
  - Vortex Studio Essentials
  - Eigen3 (Mozilla Public License Version 2.0)

-Vortex Studio Essentials is a free version of the dynamics simulation framework by CmLabs.
-It can be obtained from this web-site: [https://www.cm-labs.com/vortex-studio/vortex-studio-essentials](https://www.cm-labs.com/vortex-studio/vortex-studio-essentials)
+In case you don't have a Vortex license, you can in certain cases apply for the Adademic Access Program that allows to get a free license.
+Please check: [https://www.cm-labs.com](https://www.cm-labs.com)

+## Troubleshooting

+  - Bullet library linking errors: In case you use a bullet version compiled with double precision, please make sure the define BT_USE_DOUBLE_PRECISION is used during compilation (see cmake/Externals.cmake for details).
+Likewise, in case you are using a bullet library compiled with float values, make sure that the above define is not set.

 ## License